Swing mooring licences

 Find out how to apply for a swing mooring licence and the different classifications.

-Applying for a mooring site licence
+Apply for a mooring site licence

 Due to the demand in some mooring control areas (MCA) such as the Swan Canning Riverpark and Mangles Bay at Rockingham, you may be placed on a waitlist until a suitable mooring site becomes available.
+A non-refundable application fee is required before your application is added to the waitlist.

 |New Mooring Application Form - Commercial||Kb|